bnaucler/randomslide/README.md

                         tags        string      tags on which to base deck

-/addtext                                        Adds new text to database
+/addtext*                                       Adds new text to database
                         tags        string      Which tags to associate text with ttext       string      Title text
                         btext       string      Body text

-/addimg                                         Adds new images to the database
+/addimg*                                        Adds new images to the database
                         file        file        The image file itself
                         tags        string      Which tags to associate the image with

+/feedback*                                      Give feedback on user experience
+                        fb          string      The feedback info itself

 ```
+Endpoints marked with `*` requires the user to be logged in.

 ## Contributing
 Please see [CONTRIBUTING.md](CONTRIBUTING.md) for best practices and information on how to get involved in the project.